 Following the federal rules regarding hiring qualified truck drivers is costly and time consuming.
 Some trucking companies cut corners and hire truck drivers who really do not have the qualifications and experience to safely drive a truck.
 An experienced truck wreck attorney will know the documents that are needed from the trucking company to determine whether you have a negligent hiring claim and will quickly send out a spoliation letter to prevent the trucking company from destroying evidence important to your claim.

-At the Hart Law Firm, we understand the importance of conducting a thorough investigation and pursing all avenues of compensation for our clients injured in truck wrecks.
+At the Hart Law Firm, we understand the importance of conducting a thorough investigation and pursing all avenues of compensation for our clients injured in truck accidents.
 If a negligent trucker caused your injuries, start an online chat to schedule your free case evaluation to learn how we can help you obtain the compensation that you deserve.